ivan-ristovic/the-godfather/README.md

 Features:
 - Full administration of the guild, channels, users, emoji etc.
-- Offers activity logging and content filtering (custom filters, gorefilter, IP logging websites filter etc.)
+- Offers activity logging - will log any changes to guild / channels / members etc. It is possible to exempt things that you do no want to be logged
+- Message filtering: user-defined filters either by raw match or regex match, gorefilter, IP logging websites filter, invite filter, etc.
-- Customizable textual or emoji reactions for each guild which can be triggered by raw text or by regular expression matching
+- Customizable textual or emoji reactions for each guild which can be triggered by raw text or regex matching
-- Customizable guild memes, ranks, birthdays, currency items and many more!
+- Customizable guild content: memes, ranks, birthdays, currency items and many more!
-- Searches of online services (YouTube, Imgur, reddit, Steam, IMDb, OpenWeather etc.) and subscribing for automatic updates on the content
+- Searches of online services: YouTube, Imgur, reddit, Steam, IMDb, OpenWeather etc.
+- RSS feed subscriptions (includes YouTube, reddit and much more) and automatic notifications on the new content release.
-- Many games to pass your time (Quizzes, Tic-Tac-Toe, Connect4, Othello, Caro etc.) as well as casino/card games and betting (Poker, BlackJack, slots etc.)
+- Many games to pass your time: Quizzes, Tic-Tac-Toe, Connect4, Othello, Caro etc.
+- Currency commands and games: Poker, BlackJack, Slots etc.
-- Interactive polls, auto-assigned roles, self-assignable roles
+- Eases your pain with auto-assigned roles and self-assignable roles.
-- Music playback (beta)
+- Interactive polls and reminders
-- SWAT4 server queries
+- SWAT4 server queries and player database

+Upcoming features:
+- Music playback (currently in beta)
+- Interactive NLP mode (currently in alpha) - explain what you want and it will be done!

 Written in C# using [DSharpPlus](https://github.com/DSharpPlus/DSharpPlus).